versionone/scripts/redundant-history/readme.md

 # Removing redundant history records from your VersionOne database

 ## Quick Start

+### Removing Redundancy
-To remove any rundandant history in your VersionOne database, run these scripts in this order:
+To remove any rundandant history in your VersionOne database, run these scripts **in this order**:

 1. remove-redundant-access-history
 	- _Edit the start of this script to set @saveChanges = 1_